ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_arm_qt/how-to-1.md

 }
 ```

 The method works like the original event handler for the **Animate** button.
-It translates (**QTransform.translate**), rotates (**QTransform.rotate**), scales (**QTransform.scale**), and shears (**QTransform.shear**) the image.
-It implements all these actions using the statements under the for loop. **QTransform** uses the transformation matrix to perform the affine transformation.
-You can also manually set elements of that matrix using the **QTransform.setMatrix** method.
+It translates (`QTransform.translate`), rotates (`QTransform.rotate`), scales (`QTransform.scale`), and shears (`QTransform.shear`) the image.
+It implements all of these actions using the statements under the *for loop*. `QTransform` uses the transformation matrix to perform the affine transformation.
+You can also manually set elements of that matrix using the `QTransform.setMatrix` method.

 The user interface is updated using signals (via the emit keyword).
 This update performs the scale and shear changes.

-To summarize, you only made three changes:
+To summarize, you have made only three changes:
-1. **elapsedTimer.restart** method to restart an instance of the **QElapsedTimer**.
+1. `elapsedTimer.restart` method to restart an instance of the **QElapsedTimer**.
-2. Embedded transformations within a for loop
+2. Embedded transformations within a *for loop*
-3. **qDebug** to print information about the code execution time in the debugger console
+3. `qDebug` to print information about the code execution time in the debugger console

 All of the above changes are architecture independent.
 This means that you can use the same features when developing for AArch64 as you would for x64, including debugging.
 You can also use the provided `CMakeLists.txt` to configure CMake and add unit tests to the project.

 ## Run the Application

 Now it's time to run the application using the AArch64 build.
-To do so, use the icons in the bottom left corner of the QtCreator.
+To do this, use the icons in the bottom left corner of the QtCreator.
 Select **Desktop Qt 6.4.2 MSVC2019 ARM64**:

 ![fig4](figures/04.png)

-Start debugging by clicking the green play icon.
+Start debugging by clicking on the green play icon.
 The application will launch:

 ![fig5](figures/05.png)